-Our Mission: To advance the field of nursing informatics through communication, education, research and professional activities
+ANIA Mission: To advance nursing informatics through education, research, and practice in all roles and settings.

 ANIA is an organization originally founded in 1982 as the Capital Area Roundtable on Informatics in Nursing (CARING).
 CARING was developed and organized by nurses in 1982 as a non-profit undertaking to provide a forum for the advancement of automated healthcare information systems.